alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 ## Performance

-With everthing deployed, I was almost ready to announce the app to my half-dozen non-robot Twitter followers.
+With everything deployed, I was almost ready to announce the app to my half-dozen non-robot Twitter followers.
 But first, I wanted to try it out with a larger team.
 [The Ember.js community Slack](https://ember-community-slackin.herokuapp.com) seemed like a good choice.

 It turns out that loading over 2,500 users into the app didn't go particularly well.
 On first attempt, nothing rendered at all.
 I eventually tracked this down to [Ember.computed.min](http://emberjs.com/api/classes/Ember.computed.html#method_min) completely exploding with over a few hundred items.
 This was surprising, but again I didn't want to block my release, [so I just patched it out with a manual replacement](https://github.com/alisdair/team-time-zone/commit/7390bc0120c24674863a5829556a0ca209294a65).